FrankSzendzielarz/SorobanRPCSDK/README.md

 Also, the SDKs and documentation miss new functional areas related to Soroban, such as assembling a transaction after simulation, or allowing clients to sign
 Soroban authorisation invocations easily.

-Hours, days, were spent trying to understand how these obstacles could be overcome.
+A lot of time was spent trying to understand how these obstacles could be overcome.

 The end result is a loose set of software components assembled to meet the goals of the project MVP.
 We decided that we could package this into a lightweight, compact SDK that gives back to the community.
 Further, we believe we could automate the